Theories of imperialism: Hardt and Negri

-Hardt and Negri are widely regarded to have predicted key aspects of the War on Terror.
+Hardt and Negri are widely regarded to have predicted key aspects of the war on terror.

 Post-Marxists Michael Hardt and Antonio Negri introduced a new theory of imperialism with their book Empire, published in 2000.
 Drawing on an eclectic set of inspirations including Newton, Polybius, Michel Foucault, Gilles Deleuze and Baruch Spinoza, they propose that the modern structure of imperialism described by Lenin has given way to a postmodern Empire constructed among the ruling powers of the world.

 Hardt and Negri describe an imperial mode of warfare informed by biopolitics, in which the enemies of Empire are no longer ideological or national, but rather enemies will come to include anyone who is reducible to an other, who is able to be simultaneously banalized and absolutized.
 Such an enemy can be both denigrated as a petty criminal (and thus subject to routine police repression), and elevated to the status of an extreme existential threat, such as a terrorist.

 The construct of Empire is made up of three aspects which correspond to one of Plato's regimes.
-The United States, NATO, and various high-level intergovernmental organisations constitute a monarchy that presides over the Empire as its source of sovereign power.
+The United States, NATO, and various high-level intergovernmental organisations (IGOs) constitute a monarchy that presides over the Empire as its source of sovereign power.
 International corporations and various states constitute an oligarchy.
 Finally non-governmental organisations and the United Nations constitute a democracy within the Empire, providing legitimacy.
 This Empire is so totalizing that one is incapable of offering resistance apart from pure negation: the "will to be against," and in so doing becoming part of a multitude.

 Hardt and Negri's work gained significant attention in the wake of the September 11 attacks, as well as in the context of the anti-globalization movement, which took on a similarly nebulous character to the pair's proposed multitude.